cnshingledecker/Dday/README.md

 ### Project Information and Features
 Note that monaco reads from certain input files (including reading fitting factors).
 Thus, when writing a different baragiola_optimization where input files were different that the original, the monaco script that a new version used had to use the files that were different because of differences from the original input files (such as when certain fitting factors were written to files, and other differences).

+There are two Python functions that create progress Bash scripts in [`baragiola_file_and_data_functions.py`](/baragiola_file_and_data_functions.py), `serialProgressShellScriptGeneration` and `parallelProgressShellScriptGeneration`; both functions give that file a name of `baragiolaProgress.sh`.
+Run this while you are running one of the Baragiola scripts to see its progress (number and percent of simulations ran), as well as when you started the run of the Baragiola script.

 There are three versions of this generalized script:
 1. Serial, where only one model can be run at a time.
 2. Parallel, where up to the number of cores on the machine can be running at a time.